lbl-srg/obc/specification/source/cdl.rst

-If the assignment of parameter values involve the ``final`` keyword, then certain restrictions must be placed to ensure that the declarations of CDL can be preserved when translated to a building automation system that does not support a ``final`` keyword.
+If the assignment of parameter values involve the ``final`` keyword, then certain restrictions must be placed to ensure that the declarations of CDL can be preserved when translated to a control product line that does not support a ``final`` keyword.
 Specifically, only one-to-one parameter assignment are allowed.
 For example, consider